 Nuthatch habitat

-What food do nuthatches eat?
+What do nuthatches eat in the wild?

 Nuthatches mainly eat insects which they find in tree trunks and branches.
 However, they’ll also feed on seeds and nuts in the winter.
 They’ll even hide extra nuts inside holes in tree bark to eat later.